nicolasyounes/engn3903/Getting_started-JupyterLab-ARE.md

 ## Starting a JupyterLab session

 The labs in ENGN3903 use a combination of Jupyterlab and Jupyter notebooks to explore remote-sensing concepts and datasets each week.
-JupyterLab is a notebook authoring application and editing environment that includes may extensions and tools that make data exploration, control, and naviagtion easier.
-Jupyter notebooks are python computational notebook that combines computer code, plain language descriptions, data, rich visualizations and interactive controls.
+JupyterLab is a notebook authoring application and editing environment that includes may extensions and tools that make data exploration, control, and navigation easier.
+Jupyter notebooks are python computational notebooks that combine computer code, plain language descriptions, data, rich visualizations and interactive controls.
 A notebook, along with an editor like JupyterLab, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others.

 To launch a Jupyterlab session and begin working through the Jupyter notebooks in this course, navigate to the ARE Dashboard: